-MBSR’s structured educational approach offers mindfulness meditation and gentle yoga as the core of its program, guiding you to take better care of yourself and to a live healthier, more adaptive life.
+Based on the work of Jon Kabat-Zinn, the program‘s structured educational approach offers mindfulness meditation and gentle yoga as the core of its program to guide people to take better care of themselves and to live healthier and more adaptive lives.

 MBSR provides training in meditation, mindful-yoga, and relaxation to mobilize your mind/body resources to work with stress, pain, and illness in new ways that can promote growth and healing.
 People who have participated in MBSR have found relief from a range of physiological and stress-related conditions including:

 - chronic pain

 - sleep disorders

 The program includes eight 2 hour sessions, a one day retreat, a workbook, and practice CDs.
 Its success requires a strong commitment to daily practice.